balakreshnan/AIRacer/README.md

 # AIRacer
-Artificial Intelligence Autonomous car learning platform
+Artificial Intelligence learning platform with IoT and Mixed Reality combined.
+Learn AI with fun.

 ## Introduction
-Create a reinforcement learning platform for autonomous driving. platform should allow any one to program and build autonoumous driving machines and improve by adding new features.
+Create a reinforcement/Deep learning platform for autonomous driving and other AI use cases.
+Platform should allow any one to program and build autonoumous driving machines and improve by adding new features.
+Start with driving machines and then go into Robotics as well.

 > Project is only for development purpose.